sst/guide/_chapters/deploy-the-apis.md

 ---
 layout: post
-title: Deploy APIs
+title: Deploy the APIs
 date: 2017-01-05 00:00:00
 ---

+Now that our APIs are complete, let's deploy them.

 ### Deploy

-Run this command when you have made code changes
+{% include code-marker.html %} Run the following in your working directory.

 {% highlight bash %}
 $ serverless deploy
 {% endhighlight %}

-Near the bottom of the output, you will find **Service Information**
+Near the bottom of the output for this command, you will find the `Service Information`.
+This has a list of the endpoints of the APIs that were created.
+Make a note of these endpoints as we are going to use them later while creating our frontend.
+We are also going to quickly test these endpoints a bit further down in this chapter.

 {% highlight bash %}
 service: notes-app-api